 This three-year degree is approved by TEQSA (Tertiary Education Quality and Standards Agency) the National Australian accreditation body.
 Students will gain theoretical knowledge in the biomedical and clinical sciences combined with a proficiency in clinical reasoning and the dexterity to utilise specific manual skills.

 Our Bachelor of Health Science (Clinical Myotherapy) degree is:

 - The longest established degree course of its type in Australia (AQF level 7)

 This course meets the professional standards of the following industry associations:

 Students will learn how to ease muscle contracture and treat musculoskeletal pain caused by trauma, ageing and overload of muscles.

-Students will gain hands on experience at Think Wellbeing Centre under the guidance of experienced practitioners in a clinical setting treating public patients.
+Students will gain hands on experience at The Practice Wellbeing Clinic under the guidance of experienced practitioners in a clinical setting treating public patients.
 This prepares graduates to confidently and successfully commence practice in the community.

 Career Prospects: Complementary clinics, Medical clinics, Sporting clubs and Industries that require the treatment of pain management and musculoskeletal treatment.

 Find out more about our Diploma and Advanced Diploma Upgrade program here

 - Clinical studies